br3ndonland/algorithms/src/algorythms/tutorials/python-packaging.md

 ### _pyproject.toml_

 As explained in the README for the Black autoformatter, _pyproject.toml_ can replace _setup.cfg_ and _setup.py_.
+See [Brett Cannon Blog 20200331: What the heck is pyproject.toml?](https://snarky.ca/what-the-heck-is-pyproject-toml/).

 ### _setup.cfg_